46 Secrets Your Pharmacist Isn’t Telling You

 Ask to look at your medication bottles before they are bagged.
 “Patients should check their medications before they leave the pharmacy.
 Look at the vial to check the name of patient, drug, doctor, and directions.
 Patients need to talk to the intern or pharmacist, not the cashier, to get these answers.
 If your medications look different, either in shape or color, always check with the pharmacist,” says Gonzalez.
 Don’t miss these silent signs your medication is making you sick.

 Ask for help when you need it

 “Have your family, or caregivers, pre-pour your medications into a medication planner if you find that you’re forgetting to take your medications,” says Malone.
 This can also help you avoid dangerous overdoses if you don’t remember taking your medication and accidentally take it twice.

 Whether you plan to travel around the world, or simply to another state, be proactive about your medications.
 You may forget, or lose, something you desperately need, without a pharmacy you trust nearby.
 “When traveling, keep a list of all your medications with both brand and generic names.
 There are drugs manufactured in other countries with the same brand name as in the U.S. which contain different active ingredients.
 Patients should also know to keep medications in their carry on bags.
 In addition, dosage adjustments for time zone changes may be needed.
 Consult with your pharmacist before you go!” stresses Gonzalez.
-Now learn these secrets to staying healthy while you travel.

 Check expiration dates